Research

 Behavioral Science

-Much of my research concerns how behavioral science can improve the way governments work.
+Much of my research concerns how behavioral science can be applied to real-world issues.

-I’ve also published studies showing how concepts from behavioral science can be applied to real-world problems, including tax compliance, antibiotic prescribing, and missed hospital appointments.
+I’ve also published studies showing how concepts from behavioral science can be applied to practical problems, including tax compliance, antibiotic prescribing, and missed hospital appointments.
 Most of these studies consist of large-scale randomized controlled trials run in partnership with governments.

 Highlights: